Read time: 4 minutes

 The terms demand planning and demand forecasting are often used interchangeably.
-Though they are unmistakably linked in the supply chain management process, they are not the same thing.
+Though they are unmistakably linked in the supply chain management process, demand planning and forecasting are not the same thing.
 One (forecasting) is an essential function of the other (demand planning).

-Demand planning is a process; and accurate forecasts are the results of an effective demand planning process.
+Demand planning is a process; accurate forecasts are the results of an effective demand planning process.
 Demand planning is itself an essential function of the S&OP (Sales and Operations planning) process.
 Accuracy is essential across the board, and the research data science strategy a company uses to arrives at these numbers is a vital part of the demand planning process.

 Demand planners tasked with calculating sales forecasts have a lot of weight on their shoulders.
 When demand predictions are highly accurate, distribution, inventory, and manufacturing teams will be able to have a clear picture of what they need to do in order to meet demand targets.
 When demand predictions are inaccurate, the domino effect can be crushing to business: